Women in Sri Lanka

 Women in Sri Lanka make up to 52.09% of the population according to the 2012 census of Sri Lanka.
 Sri Lankan women have contributed greatly to the country's development, in many areas.
-Historically, a masculine bias has dominated Sri Lankan culture, and they are allowed to vote in election since 1931.
+Historically, a masculine bias has dominated Sri Lankan culture, although woman have been allowed to vote in elections since 1931.
 Although Sri Lanka has been tremendously successful in achieving greater gender parity, women still suffer a lower status compared with men.

-In 2017, Sri Lanka was raked the world's 11th safest country for women by the New World Wealthy research group.

 History

 Over two millennia ago, Sinhala women mostly of royal and noble rank enjoyed certain individual liberties and social opportunities approximating to that of equality with men.
 Sinhala women participated with men in many public matters, enjoyed an independent status as women, as mothers, and had an identity in private and public life, and the freedom to choose one's way of life.
 After the establishment of Buddhism, they made another progressive move, to renounce lay life and seek ordination.
 The effective strides they made socially, culturally, and politically from about 300 B.C. in the little island of Sinhala could be primarily attributed to Buddhist tenets and the Buddhist ethos.
 Women to a large degree were beneficiaries of this great humanism.
 Historical evidence suggests that there had been six queens ruling the island in the past.
 From infamous Queen Anula (47 BC – 42 BC) to Don Katharina (Kusumasana Devi) (1581) who ruled the country from Kandy.
 Queen Leelawati (1197–1212) the wife of King Parakramabahu (1153–1186), was the fourth queen of the island o Sri Lanka.
 She ruled the country from the second Kingdom Polonnaruwa of Sri Lanka.

+The women's movement organized on Sri Lanka under the Ceylon Women's Union in 1904, and from 1925, the Mallika Kulangana Samitiya and then the Women's Franchise Union (WFU) successfully campaigned for the introduction of women's suffrage, which was achieved in 1931.

 The role of women in Sri Lankan society is a topic that has been debated and fought over for several centuries.
 During the British colonial period, for example, a significant strand of nationalist, anticolonial agitation centred on the role and status of Ceylon women, both within and outside the home.
 In the transition years following colonial rule, Sri Lankan policymakers introduced a social policy package of free health and education services and subsidized food, which dramatically improved women's quality of life.
-Compared to the rest of South Asian countries, Sri Lanka women are very well off, enjoying high life expectancy (80 years), nearly universal literacy, and access to economic opportunities, which are nearly unmatched in the rest of the subcontinent.
+Compared to the rest of South Asian countries, Sri Lankan woman have a high life expectancy (80 years), high literacy, and access to economic opportunities.